 Good to know

-- Home and EU students don't have to pay tuition fees upfront, as they can apply for a Tuition Fee Loan from the UK government
+- Home, and currently EU students, don't have to pay tuition fees upfront, as they can apply for a Tuition Fee Loan from the UK government

 - These loans don't have to be paid back until students have left university and are earning over the repayment threshold

-The level of tuition fees your son or daughter will be charged is based on their fee status, which is assessed in line with UK government legislation after we receive their application.
+The rate of tuition we charge is based on your son or daughter’s fee status, which we assess using UK government regulations after we receive their application.

-The government has confirmed that EU students starting at an English university in the 2019–20 academic year will continue to pay the Home rate of tuition for the duration of their course.
+The UK government has confirmed that EU students starting at an English university in the 2019–20 academic year will continue to pay the Home rate of tuition for the duration of their course.
+The UK government has not yet confirmed whether EU students will continue to pay the Home rate of tuition after the UK exits the EU.

 For information on how the EU Referendum result might affect EU students, please see our dedicated webpage.

-Overseas student fees vary per course – see our course pages for details.
+Tuition fees for overseas student are set by the College and vary per course – see our course pages for details.

 Students from outside the EU are not eligible for a Tuition Fee Loan from the UK government.
 However, we encourage your son or daughter to contact their Ministry of Education or British Council education advisor for information on what funding may be available towards their tuition fees.